HouzuoGuo/hzgl-air-bridge/README.md

 Defeat air-gapped systems by exfiltrating data using Apple Find My network.

+The project comprises:

+- A custom beacon firmware for ESP32-C3 to beacon ambient condition data and location reports.
+- Web servers for reading reports without having to own an Apple device.
+- A lightweight web app for storing and reading the recent reports.

 ## Credits & prior research

 This project derives from: